vega/vega-lite/site/docs/transform/filter.md

 {:#expression}
 ## Filter Expression

-For a [Vega Expression](https://vega.github.io/vega/docs/expressions/) string, each datum object can be referred using bound variable `datum`.
+For an [expression](types.html#expression) string, each datum object can be referred using bound variable `datum`.
 For example, setting `filter` to `"datum.b2 > 60"` would make the output data includes only items that have values in the field `b2` over 60.

 ## Field Predicate